Prof. Nicolò Merendino

 Current threats to environmental and human health include pollution by toxic metals, such as mercury, arsenic and lead, organic contaminants, such as pesticide residues and hydrocarbons, and enhanced radioactivity resulting from nuclear and non-nuclear industries.
 The development of methods to monitor and control environmental pollution and to ensure adequate protection of human health has been achieved and is in continuous development.
 Furthermore, geographic and remote sensing techniques have been developed and become important tools in the environmental monitoring of pollution and resources management.
 Today, the success of environmental management policies and human health protection rely on adequate environmental monitoring and food quality surveillance and control programs.

-This Environmental Science Education for Sustainable Human Health summer school will provide students with theoretical lessons and hands-on, field and laboratory experience to perform environmental sampling, analyses of environmental and food samples, and assessment of anthropogenic impacts on soils, vegetation, aerosols and foods.
+This Sustainable and Innovative Approaches for Environmental Safety summer school will provide students with theoretical lessons and hands-on, field and laboratory experience to perform environmental sampling, analyses of environmental and food samples, and assessment of anthropogenic impacts on soils, vegetation, aerosols and foods.
 Students will acquire analytical skills on the determination of organic, inorganic, and radioactive contaminants and will acquire skills on remote sensing techniques, environmental data mapping, and geographic information systems.
 At the end of the summer school, students will better understand the anthropogenic, climatic, and geographic factors that contribute to modifications in our environment and the long-term implications of such modifications, as well as the scientific methods to monitor and counteract them.Method

 A great part of the teaching is based on the pedagogical concept: Problem-oriented project work.

 Fieldwork is used as an important method of bringing data into the classroom.